This page is specially designed in dark mode to make reading more tolerable for you. We know how hard it is to tolerate any light in your situation.

 Practical Tips when going through AK

-It is a long and slow journey.
-It is not just an eye infection that will go away in a couple of days/weeks, it can be a minimum of six months to several years in the worst cases.
-Your vision is not the priority right now! is eradicating the parasite; then doctors will focus on helping regain vision.
+- AK is a long and slow journey.
+It is not just an eye infection that will go away in a couple of days.
+You will require a lot of patience for several months.

-A rollercoaster: there will be ups and downs during the journey … perhaps with many diversions en route.
+- You are on a rollercoaster ride: There will be ups and downs during the journey … perhaps with many detours on the route.

-Confocal scanner – there are different ways of being diagnosed, and some might take time or even provide a false negative.
-We recommend asking your specialist for a confocal scanner which is the most useful and reliable tool in diagnosis.
+- Confocal scanner: There are different ways of being diagnosed, and some might take several days or even result in a false negative.
+We recommend asking your specialist to use a confocal scanner, which is the most useful and reliable tool in diagnosis.

 LIGHT VS DARKNESS

 - Light is not your friend right now; it not only increases your pain but also robs you of energy.

 - Dark room: Create a dark room in your home where you can rest.
 Do this by covering the windows with “blackout curtains” or black plastic bags.

 - You might need to cover the light in the fridge as well.

 - During these days and weeks in darkness audio books, music or meditation may help to change focus.